| Samia Henni

 Born in Algiers, Algeria.

-She is an architect and an architectural historian and theorist who works at the intersection of architecture, planning, colonial practices, and military operations from the early 19th century up to the present days.
-Her book Architecture of Counterrevolution: The French Army in Northern Algeria (Zurich: gta Verlag, September 2017) examines French colonial territorial transformations and spatial counterinsurgency measures in Algeria under colonial rule during the Algerian Revolution (1954-1962).
+She is an architect and an architectural historian and theorist who works at the intersection of architecture, planning, colonial practices, and military operations from the first European colonization to the present.
+Her book Architecture of Counterrevolution: The French Army in Northern Algeria (Zurich: gta Verlag, 2017) examines French colonial territorial transformations and spatial counterinsurgency measures in Algeria under colonial rule during the Algerian Revolution (1954-1962).
 The book discusses the complicity of architecture and planning in strategies of offense, defense, control, and surveillance.

-She recently curated Discreet Violence: Architecture and the French War in Algeria at the gta Institute, ETH Zurich, an exhibition that utilized French propaganda visual records and archival documents to feature the processes through which the French colonial military authorities forcibly relocated thousands of Algerians in Algeria's rural areas during the Algerian Revolution.
-She is also co-curating gta Films at the gta Institute, an exhibition that dissects the production and use of motion picture as a way of documenting, teaching, promoting, and understanding architecture.
+She is the curator of Discreet Violence: Architecture and the French War in Algeria at the gta Institute, ETH Zurich, an exhibition that utilized French propaganda visual records and archival documents to deconstruct the processes through which the French colonial military authorities forcibly relocated thousands of Algerians in Algeria's rural areas during the Algerian Revolution.
+The exhibition traveled to the New Institute in Rottedam, the Archive Kabinett in Berlin, The Graduate School of Architecture, University of Johannesburg, La Colonie in Paris, the VI PER Gallery in Prague, and AAP Exhibitions at Cornell University.
+She is also the co-curator of gta Films at the gta Institute, an exhibition that dissects the production and use of motion picture as a way of documenting, teaching, promoting, and understanding architecture.